hpc-maths/LIB1d_md/README.md

 If you don’t have Anaconda or Miniconda installed, please install it first from [https://www.anaconda.com/products/distribution](https://www.anaconda.com/products/distribution).

-Then, create and activate the conda environment using the provided `environment.yml` file:
+Create a conda environment using the provided `environment.yml` file, which includes all the required dependencies:

 ```bash
 conda env create -f conda/environment.yml